 In sequence 1, LOOP followed by successful start of an EDG or EAC source, analyze the Loss of RHR sequences.
 The IEL for the Loss of RHR analysis should the LOOP IEL.
 The analysis must consider the complexities of recovering RHR with specific deficiencies of the electrical system.

 Worksheet 7.
-SDP Worksheet for a BWR Plant - Loss of Offsite Power in POS 2 (Head Off)
+SDP Worksheet for a BWR Plant - Loss of Offsite Power in POS 2 (Head Off or RCS Vented)